A PROUD HISTORY AND MISSION

 Ross University School of Medicine is committed to educating a diverse group of skilled physicians.
 Ross has more than 12,000 alumni, and graduates are practicing all over the United States, Canada, and beyond.

+Ross is one of the oldest and most accomplished Caribbean medical schools serving students primarily from the U.S. and Canada.
 Get a deeper look at our academic outcomes, areas of distinctions, accreditations, and more at our Facts & Figures page.

 - Founding Year: 1978